-Appointments are available to students from 9 am - 7 pm, Monday-Thursday and from 9 am -5 pm on Friday.
+Appointments are available to students from 9 am - 6 pm, Monday-Thursday and from 9 am -5 pm on Friday.
 Wellness activities will be posted on the Student Wellness Center Website Calendar.
-There is presently no emergency, weekend, or after hours service available to students.
-To make an appointment, you may contact Jamie Dickey Ungerleider, LCSW, PhD at jungerle@ wakehealth.edu or 713-7002.
+There are presently no emergency, weekend, or after hours counseling services available to students.
+To make an appointment for counseling, please email studentwellness@wakehealth. edu.
+If you do not hear back from one of the counselors within two days of requesting an appointment, please contact Dr. Ungerleider or Dr. Greason, directly at jungerle@wakehealth.edu or pgreason@wakehealth.edu.